-Our audit was conducted for the purpose of forming opinions on the financial statements taken as a whole.
+Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the Heart of Iowa Regional Transit Agency's financial statements.
 The supplementary information included in Schedules 1 and 2, including the Schedule of Expenditures of Federal Awards required by U.S. Office of Management and Budget (OMB) Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, is presented for purposes of additional analysis and is not a required part of the financial statements.
-Such information has been subjected to the auditing procedures applied in our audit of the aformentioned financial statements and, in our opinion, is fairly stated in all material respects in relation to the financial statements taken as a whole.
+The information has been subjected to the auditing procedures applied in our audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with U.S. generally accepted auditing standards.
+In our opinion, the supplementary information is fairly stated in all material respects in relation to the financial statements taken as a whole.